Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Backdrop

-We consider that two spin-$\frac{1}{2}$ particles are prepared in a singlet state, $|\psi^-\rangle = \frac{1}{\sqrt{2}} (|01\rangle -|10\rangle)$ where the first particle is possessed by the sender, let us call Bob and the second particle is possessed by the receiver, let us call Alice.
-Though $\lbrace |0\rangle, |1\rangle \rbrace$ forms basis along z-direction, from the rotational invariance of singlet state under local unitary operation, it can also be represented as follows:
+To explain the quantum strategy for the remote state preparation in bipartite qubit scenario, we consider that two spin-$\frac{1}{2}$ particles are prepared in a singlet state, $|\psi^-\rangle = \frac{1}{\sqrt{2}} (|01\rangle -|10\rangle)$ where the first particle is possessed by the sender, let us call Bob and the second particle is possessed by the receiver, let us call Alice.
+Though $\lbrace |0\rangle, |1\rangle \rbrace$ forms the basis along z-direction, from the rotational invariance of singlet state under local unitary operation, it can also be represented as follows: